dotnet/docs/docs/standard/containerized-lifecycle-architecture/design-develop-containerized-apps/orchestrate-high-scalability-availability.md

 Going further, Helm usage is also recommended because additional Kubernetes environments in Azure, such as [Azure Dev Spaces](https://docs.microsoft.com/azure/dev-spaces/azure-dev-spaces) are also based on Helm charts.

-Helm is maintained by the [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/) - in collaboration with Microsoft, Google, Bitnami, and the Helm contributor community.
+Helm is maintained by the [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/) in collaboration with Microsoft, Google, Bitnami, and the Helm contributor community.

 For further implementation information on Helm charts and Kubernetes, see the post on [Using Helm Charts to deploy eShopOnContainers to AKS](https://github.com/dotnet-architecture/eShopOnContainers/wiki/10.1-Deploying-to-AKS-using-Helm-Charts).

 ## Use Azure Dev Spaces for you Kubernetes application lifecycle

 [Azure Dev Spaces](https://docs.microsoft.com/azure/dev-spaces/azure-dev-spaces) provides a rapid, iterative Kubernetes development experience for teams.
 With minimal dev machine setup, you can iteratively run and debug containers directly in Azure Kubernetes Service (AKS).
-Develop on Windows, Mac, or Linux using familiar tools like Visual Studio, Visual Studio Code, or the command line.
+You can develop on Windows, Mac, or Linux using familiar tools like Visual Studio, Visual Studio Code, or the command line.

-As mentioned, Azure Dev Spaces use Helm charts when deploying the container-based applications.
+As mentioned, Azure Dev Spaces uses Helm charts when deploying container-based applications.

 Azure Dev Spaces helps development teams be more productive on Kubernetes because it allows you to rapidly iterate and debug code directly in a global Kubernetes cluster in Azure by just using Visual Studio 2017 or Visual Studio Code.
 That Kubernetes cluster in Azure is a shared managed Kubernetes cluster, so your team can collaboratively work together.
 You can develop your code in isolation, then deploy to the global cluster and do end-to-end testing with other components without replicating or mocking up dependencies.